 The city has a colonial past as Rangoon, when it was the heart of British Colonial rule in Burma, and that legacy visibly remains today.
 Combined with the many religious sites that serve its devout Buddhist population there are plenty of things to do in Yangon and i’d recommend a couple of days here to see the highlights I list below.
 The city also has one the 3 International airports in the country.
 As the newly built capital Naypyidaw isn’t on most travelers to see list, odds are any trip around the country will either start or end here, with Mandalay being at the opposite end.

 8 Things To Do In Yangon

 1. Visit Shwedagon Paya

 Personally I spent around 3 hours there, though you can whizz round in 1 if your rushed for time.
-It’s recommended you visit either early morning or late afternoon as the heat of sun can make the ground you walk upon scorching hot, and of course as with any Buddhist temple you are required to go barefoot (and unlike some other countries, in Myanmar you also need to remove your socks).
+It’s recommended you visit either early morning or late afternoon.
+This is because the heat of sun can make the ground you walk upon scorching hot, and of course as with any Buddhist temple you are required to go barefoot.
+And unlike some other countries, in Myanmar you also need to remove your socks.
 If you visit in the late afternoon then you can hang around until it gets dark, when the temple is lit up in spectacular fashion.

 2. Explore the Downtown Streets and spot Colonial Buildings

 As mentioned, Yangon (then known as Rangoon) was at the centre of the British Colonial rule in Burma, which lasted from 1824 to 1948.
 Downtown Yangon is full of old colonial buildings from this time, many of them crumbling with age, which makes for an interesting walk around this part of the city to spot them.
 The streets are also bustling with life and you’ll find all kinds of street side stalls set up.